-The National Association of State Contractors Licensing Agencies (NASCLA) is an organization that helps contractors get licensed in multiple states by passing one exam.
-Contractors in Alabama, Arkansas, Arizona, Florida, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina, Tennessee, Utah, U.S. Virgin Islands, Virginia, and West Virginia can fulfill their licensing requirements in those states and provinces by passing the exam .
+The National Association of State Contractors Licensing Agencies (NASCLA) helps contractors get licensed in multiple states by passing one exam.
+Contractors in Alabama, Arkansas, Arizona, Florida, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina, Tennessee, Utah, U.S. Virgin Islands, Virginia, and West Virginia can fulfill their licensing requirements in those states and provinces by passing the exam.

-Because contractors also need to pass the Business and Law exam in each state and they can save time and money by taking the single NASCLA exam rather than each state’s trade exam.
+Because contractors also need to pass the Business and Law exam in each state, they can save time and money by taking the single NASCLA exam rather than each state’s trade exam.

 We reviewed nearly a dozen exam prep providers and chose the best based on reputation, accessibility, support, price, and more.
 Here are our top choices.